-However, the most important part of self-improvement is keeping in mind what you want and why you want it.
+However, the most important part of self-improvement is remembering what you want and why you want it.
 Don’t be afraid to reassess your approach if things start to tip in the wrong direction.

-Do we want to join the rat-race and be assessed solely on the grounds of our achievements?
+Do we want to join the rat race and be assessed solely on the grounds of our achievements?
 Or is it a better idea to sit for a moment and think?
-What do you really need to be genuinely happy and feel comfortable in your own skin?
+What do you really need to be genuinely happy and feel comfortable in your skin?